outerminds/Entia.Unity/README.md

 - Create an empty `GameObject` named '_World_' and add your newly defined controller to it.
   - This will automatically add the required `WorldReference` on the `GameObject`.

   ![][tutorial/add-controller]

 - Press _Play_ and appreciate your moving and jumping player [entity][wiki/entity].

   ![][tutorial/move-jump]
 - For more details, please see [**Entia**][entia] or consult the [wiki][wiki].
 ___

+# Integration
-# References
+- References
-Most of the integration with the Unity game engine is done through what are called _references_.
+  - Most of the integration with the Unity game engine is done through what are called _references_.
 These are convenient `MonoBehaviour` wrappers that act as constructors and visualizers for [**Entia**][entia] elements.
 After initialization, references are only debug views for what is going on the [**Entia**][entia] side and are not strictly required.
 Other than [`ControllerReference`][wiki/controller] (which is where you define your execution graph), you will never have to define references yourself since the code generator will do all the boilerplate work.

+- Profiler
+  - Unity's profiler works with [**Entia**][entia] out of the box.

+    ![][tutorial/unity-profiler]
+  - Summary information can also be found in the `WorldReference` editor.

+    ![][tutorial/world-profiler]

 # Generator
 A lightweight code generator comes packaged with **Entia.Unity** to make the integration with the Unity game engine seamless.
-It generates corresponding [references](#References) for every [component][wiki/component] and [resource][wiki/resource] that you define such that they can be inspected and adjusted in the editor just like regular `MonoBehaviour` components.
+It generates corresponding references for every [component][wiki/component] and [resource][wiki/resource] that you define such that they can be inspected and adjusted in the editor just like regular `MonoBehaviour` components.
 Additionally, it will generate convenient extensions for your [systems][wiki/system] to simplify their usage.

 Most of the time you will not have to worry about the generator, but it is useful to know that it is triggered when a relevant C# script is saved or imported by the Unity editor.
 It can also be manually triggered using the menu _'Entia/Generator/Generate'_ or in the `GeneratorSettings` asset.